maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 employed by the MSR.
 Apart from the requirements set by SECOM however, the following additional aspects need to be satisfied:

-* Only organisations that are registered in a MIR instance (see details on “Vetting procedure for organisations joining MCP instances”; Document ID: MCP Gen 5) are allowed to submit service descriptions (any level, i.e. service specifications, service designs, and service instances) to an MSR. i.e. a submitter needs to authenticate itself using MIR.
+* Only organisations that are registered in a *Maritime Identity Registry* (MIR) instance (see details on the MCP "Vetting Procedure for MCP Instance Providers" [7]) are allowed to submit service descriptions (any level, i.e. service specifications, service designs, and service instances) to an MSR. i.e. a submitter needs to authenticate itself using MIR.
 * MSR needs to be open for queries/searches without authentication.
-* Endpoints in Service Instances needs to point to active services that are in production (not test services).
-This is of course only the case if the MSR itself is a production environment.
+* The registered endpoints of the service instances need to point to active services that are in production (not test services).
+This is of course only the case if the MSR, itself is a production environment.
 * Requirements on service provider authentication and service consumer authentication is entirely up to the service provider.